SamhammerAG/ai-data-preprocessing-queue/README.md

   - replacement: the word/text by which any match should be replaced
   - order: the order in which the regex entries are supposed to be applied (lowest number will be applied first!)

-This preprocessor will search for occurences of specific entities in your text and replace them by a specified pattern.
+This preprocessor will search for occurrences of specific entities in your text and replace them by a specified pattern.

 ### Token Replacement
 Name: token_replacement